Cloudees/playlist-microservice/README.md

 We expose the port 10010 for serving our web application.

-We can get playlists by browsing /{id} routes.
+We can get playlists by browsing /{id} route.

 Additionally, we can take a look at the health of the application by checking /healthz route.